artilleryio/artillery/README.md

 by default to model how requests are spread over the duration of the test.
 This a statistically more sound way to model real-world behavior than distributing requests evenly, which is what most other load-testing tools do.

+**What does this mean in practice?**

+If you specify a duration of 60 seconds, with the arrival rate of 10, it means *on average* 10 users will arrive every second, with for example 8 arrivals one second and 11 arrivals the next.
+The inter-arrival period would also be slightly different every time, i.e. 8 users arriving over 1 second (1000 ms) would not be evenly spread out 125ms apart.

+This may seem like a subtle difference, but in practice it leads to more robust tests.

 ### Reported stats